timescale/docs/use-timescale/time-buckets/use-time-buckets.md

 prefer to show the end time, you can shift the displayed time using a mathematical operation on `time`.

-For example, you cna calculate the minimum and maximum CPU usage for 5-minute intervals, and show the end of time of the interval.
+For example, you can calculate the minimum and maximum CPU usage for 5-minute intervals, and show the end of time of the interval.
 The example table is named `metrics`.
 It has a time column named `time` and a CPU usage column named `cpu`: